Posture

 • rounded shoulders or a forward head position,

-• upper back stiffness, especially after desk work,
+• upper back stiffness after desk work,

-• neck tightness, headaches, or shoulder fatigue,
+• neck tightness, headaches or shoulder fatigue,

 • feeling better after moving, then sore again after sitting,